IanHalbwachs/socketSynth/README.md

 # socketSynth by Ian Halbwachs  - ian.halbwachs@gmail.com - soundcloud.com/umanyes
-A distributed mobile syntesizer using Socket.io and Tone.js
+A distributed mobile syntesizer using Socket.io and Tone.js Hear it in action! https://youtu.be/WBm6vPsAwNU

 v0.1 3/13/16
 -------
-Code is in minimum demonstrable condition!
+Warning: code is in minimum demonstrable condition!

 To run:
 npm install